keredson/gcode2ws/README.md

 ### Isn't the WiFi on on these printers terrible?

 Yes it is!
-Fortunately (from my experience_ if it's close enough to your router or a repeater (like in the same room), it's good enough.
+Fortunately my experience is if it's close enough to your router or a repeater (like in the same room), it's good enough.

-### Is my model or G-Code uploaded to the cloud?
+### Is my model or G-Code ever uploaded to the cloud?

 No, neither ever leaves your network.
 The whole app is static HTML + Javascript, hosted by Github, and collects no data.